How many calories do I burn a day and how many should I have to lose weight?

 If you’re monitoring your weight or keeping track of your fitness progress, knowing how many calories you burn in a day can help you reach your goals.

-Calorie counting is one of the most popular ways to lose or maintain weight, among many of the other diets that work fast.
+Calorie counting is one of the most popular ways to lose or maintain weight.
 Whether you're looking to improve fitness and overall health or just want to feel more confident in your body, if you're someone who watches your calorie intake you've probably already done your research into low-calorie meals and got a list of your favourite low-calorie breakfast and low-calorie lunch ideas.

 Calories are the amount of energy in food and drink, and we need them for our bodies to function properly.
 But while we all consume calories, it’s important to know that the answer to how many calories you burn in a day will be different for everyone, because it's all dependent on what you get up to.
 So, whether you’re looking to know how many calories you burn in a day through particular exercises or just through eating, drinking and breathing, this is what the experts want you to know.